growtoups/mh-docs/docs/getting-started.md

 slug: getting-started

 ---
-## How to use our bot?

-_Are you new in here?
-Are you here for hosting?
-Here is what you have to do:_

 ## Create an account

 **1.** Create an account using the command **mh!user new** then go to the private channel the bot made and supply it with the necessary details.